Divorce in Virginia: Can you file without a lawyer?

 - if you and your spouse don’t have any minor children together AND you’ve both signed a Separation Agreement – that you’ve been separated for at least 6 months.

 - Court procedures in the Circuit Court are complicated - even in no fault divorces - so most people hire attorneys to assist them.
 However, in certain situations, you may be able to file for a divorce successfully on your own - without an attorney representing you.
 This is particularly important for folks with low incomes, who really can’t afford to hire an attorney.

-This No Fault Divorce packet has been developed by a team of Virginia legal aid lawyers from across the state, for use by Virginians who can’t afford to hire an attorney to assist them in obtaining a divorce.
-NOTE: THIS VERSION OF THE INTERVIEW WILL BE DISCONTINUED BY 11/30/20.
-IF YOU HAVE AN INTERVIEW IN PROGRESS, COMPLETE IT BY NOV 30.
-DO NOT BEGIN AN INTERVIEW NOW.
-A new version of the interview will be available soon.
-If you wish to be notified when the new version is online, you may sign up here: Get Notified
+This No-Fault Divorce packet has been developed by a team of Virginia legal aid lawyers from across the state, for use by Virginians who can’t afford to hire an attorney to assist them in obtaining a divorce.
+NOTE: THIS INTERVIEW SHOULD NOT BE USED IF YOU ARE A VETERAN or the SPOUSE OF A VETERAN.
+The interview is available here: Do It Yourself Divorce

 Please give us your feedback on the no fault divorce interactive program you did.